team4099/scouting-data-ingest/README.md

 DM me (ksam) for a Google Credentials key file.
 Download the file and place it in your config folder.
 Copy the **name** of the file with the file extension and paste it into the Google Credentials value for config.json.

+### Event

+For now, set the Event field to "vahay".

 ## Running the Program